cespare/dotfiles/system_notes.md

 * Install xubuntu
 * In xfce appearance settings, set (this is with 4k monitors):
-  - Default font: Noto Sans 9
+  - Default font: Roboto 9
   - Enable anti-aliasing (no hinting)
   - Custom DPI of 128 (LT: 192)
 * LT: Power manager settings: